culotta2/on_job/README.md

 Filters list to show tasks for which the deadline has passed

 - `-t --tags <TAG> [<TAG> ...]`
-Filters list to only show tasks with (one of) the passed tags
+Filters list to only show tasks with all of the specified tags

 ##### Examples